ibm-cloud-docs/power-iaas/ordering-direct-link.md

 {: #ha-availability}

 Your Direct Link connections are location-specific.
 IBM Cloud Direct Link is not a redundant service by default.
 You must order a separate Direct Link Connect instance for redundancy.
+{: shortdesc}

-To set up a highly available connectivity on the IBM Cloud network by using Direct Link Connect, complete the following steps:
+To set up a high availablity through Direct Link Connect, complete the following steps:

-1. Order two instances of Direct Link Connect (2.0) or Direct Link Connect on Classic.
+1. Order two instances of Direct Link Connect, or Direct Link Connect on Classic.
 For each instance of Direct Link Connect, you can order an additional instance for redundancy.
-For instructions, see [Ordering Direct Link Connect 2.0](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect#help) or [Ordering Direct Link Connect on Classic](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect#ordering-direct-link-connect-on-classic).
+For instructions, see [Ordering Direct Link Connect](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect#order-direct-link-connect-2.0) or [Ordering Direct Link Connect on Classic](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect#ordering-direct-link-connect-on-classic).

-2. In the **BGP and connections** configuration panel, select a port from a separate port group for the redundant Direct Link Connect instance than the existing instance.
+   In the **BGP** section, select a port from a separate port group for the redundant Direct Link Connect instance than the existing instance.
 Both Direct Link Connect instances must be on separate ports to connect to different Power Systems Virtual Server routers, thus, ensuring redundancy.

     The following example shows the Direct Link Connect ports for the DAL12 data center.
-The ports ending with 1-1 and 1-2 belong to a port group, and the ports ending with 2-1 and 2-2 belong to another port group.
+The ports ending with `1-1` and `1-2` belong to a port group, and the ports ending with `2-1` and `2-2` belong to another port group.
 For a Direct Link Connect instance, if you have selected a port from the first port group, you must select a port from the other port group for the redundant Direct Link Connect instance.
-That is, if you had selected **-1-1** for the first Direct Link Connect instance, you must select **-2-1** or **-2-2** for the second Direct Link Connect instance that you want to use to set up redundancy.
+That is, if you select **-1-1** for the first Direct Link Connect instance, you must select **-2-1** or **-2-2** for the second Direct Link Connect instance.

     ![BGP and connections](images/bgp-connections.png){: caption="Figure 1.
 BGP and connections" caption-side="bottom"}

     For Direct Link Connect on Classic, you can select the port only when you order a second Direct Link Connect instance for redundancy.
     {: note}

     Border Gateway Protocol (BGP) sessions are configured for the Direct Link Connect service in such a way that when a fault is detected on a Direct Link Connect instance, the BGP routes traffic to an alternate Direct Link Connect instance.
-For 10 Gbps connections use the new ports that are not GRE capable.
-Ports that are GRE capable can only use upto 5 Gbps speed.
+For 10 Gbps connections, use the new ports that are not GRE capable.
+Ports that are GRE capable can only use up to a 5 Gbps speed.

    Refer to the following table to identify the ports and port groups that you must select for the redundant Direct Link Connect instance:

     | Data Center | Network provider | Port group 1 | Port group 2 for redundancy |
     | ----------- | ---------------- | ------------ | --------------------------- |